bitprophet/releases/README.rst

 Specifically:

-* The source format is a stream-like timeline that plays well with source control & only requires one entry per change (even for changes that exist in multiple release lines).
+* The source format (kept in your Sphinx tree as ``changelog.rst``) is a stream-like timeline that plays well with source control & only requires one entry per change (even for changes that exist in multiple release lines).
-* The output is a traditional looking changelog with a section for every release; multi-release issues are copied automatically into each release.
+* The output (when you have the extension installed and run your Sphinx build command) is a traditional looking changelog page with a section for every release; multi-release issues are copied automatically into each release.
 * By default, feature and support issues are only displayed under feature releases, and bugs are only displayed under bugfix releases.
 This can be